codefellows/portland-201d3/day09_thr/README.md

 ### Tie-in to lab

 1. Make your Pizza Shop app look good, and deploy it so the world can view it.
-2. Get the lab done using
+2. Get the lab done using styling and layout methods we discussed during lecture.

 ---